 The selected artist will be invited to respond to the College’s Historic House, Collection and Archive as part of Whose Heritage?
-Rethinking the West Dean Collection, a project that questions the College’s colonial ties and asks how broader social and cultural engagement can help institutional ambitions and change.
+Rethinking the West Dean Collection, a research project set up to re-evaluate how the collections are displayed throughout the Historic House, and asks how broader social and cultural engagement can help institutional ambitions and change.

 The weeklong residency is an opportunity for an artist who is interested in the themes of this project and would like to spend time at West Dean College making new artwork in response to them.
 Artists can work in any medium including, but not limited to textiles, sculptures, painting, drawing, film, installation, writing and music.

 Please note that this residency is an opportunity for research and experiment so there is no expectation to produce a final piece of work.

 The selected artist will receive £500 for taking part in the residency.
 Please note this fee must also cover the costs towards any art materials needed during the residency.
 Accommodation will be provided at the college and there will be support for travel costs within the UK.